u-blox/baud-rate-test/README.md

 # Introduction
-This repo is intended to help resolve the issue raised here: https://github.com/ARMmbed/mbed-os/issues/4722.
-It is written as an mbed Greentea test.
+This repo contains code that is intended to help resolve the issue raised here: https://github.com/ARMmbed/mbed-os/issues/4722.
+The code is written as an mbed Greentea test.
 The test uses a serial port wired in loop-back and runs it at increasing baud rates, checking that there is no character loss and that the expected throughput is achieved.

 As of 7th July 2017, this repo should be used with the following fork of mbed-os: